Trebbin rail accident: Accident

 On 1 March 1962 a military train transporting a Soviet tank battalion from the Jüterbog training area destined for East Berlin consisting of 15 flatcars, each carrying two T-55 tanks, and at least 7 wooden-bodied boxcars with between 30 and 50 soldiers inside each was heading along the Berlin–Halle railway.
 The orientation in which the gun barrels of the tanks faced is debated, but at least one per flatcar was pointed in the same direction as the military train was moving.
 In the opposite direction a Städteschnellverkehr express train was incoming on the neighbouring track, bound for Leipzig, and traveling at 120 km/h.

 The turret lock on one of the T-55 tanks came loose, first hitting the steam locomotive hauling the express train at 7 pm at the level crossing on the F 101 highway (now the B 101) near Kliestow, knocking off the water pump.
-The water pump rebounded off the track and smashed through the window among one of the passenger carriages, causing a passenger, a 38-year old man, Siegfried Morgenstern of Leipzig, to be thrown from the train, killing him.
-This was the only known civilian death, mainly due to the carriages being composite, with the corridor sides facing the military train.
+The water pump rebounded off the track and smashed through the window of one of the passenger carriages, causing a passenger, a 38-year old man, Siegfried Morgenstern of Leipzig, to be thrown from the train, killing him.
+This was the only known civilian death, mainly due to the carriages being of a corridor type, with the corridor sides facing the military train.
 The tank was thrown off its flatcar after colliding with the passenger carriages, derailing the military train, causing the wagons to pile up, with fire services having to erect a ladder up to 15 meters in-length, this still wasn't high enough, eyewitness reports stating the splintering wood of the wooden-bodied boxcars seriously injured the soldiers within.